shireenf-ibm/stackrox/roxctl/netpol/connectivity/map/explain_analysis.md

 # `explain` analysis

-The goal of explain analysis is to provide additional connectivity information, specifying the resources (such as network policies, admin network policies, routes and more) that contributed to allowing or denying a connectivity between any pair of input workloads.
+The goal of `explain` analysis is to provide additional connectivity information, specifying the resources (such as network policies, admin network policies, routes and more) that contribute to allowing or denying a connection between any pair of input workloads.

 The report can help testing whether the configured resources induce connectivity as expected, and give hints to where the resources may be changed to achieve the desired result.